 For the sake of clarity, the Reference Period will start on 1 January 2022.
 Crystallisation Periods before this date are not taken into account.
-The first Reference Period will go from 1 January 2022 to 31 December 2023, until the fifth one from 1 January 2022 to 31 December 2023, until the fifth one from 1 January 2022 to 31 December 2026.
+The first Reference Period will go from 1 January 2022 to 31 December 2022, the second one from 1 January 2022 to 31 December 2023, until the fifth one from 1 January 2022 to 31 December 2026.

 Crystalli- sation Pe- riod Beginning of Crystal- lisation Period NAV Fund Per- formance Benchmark Index Perfor- mance Over or un- der perfor- mance compared to the Benchmark Index Underperfor- mance to be compensated in the following year Payment of outperfor- mance fee and outper- formance fee paid (if any) for a 10% fee Comment 1 100 2% 0% 2% 0% Yes 0.202 The outperformance fee is 2%10%average NAV/period.
-2 102 0% 6% -6% -6% No The underperformance to be compensated during the following Crystallisation Periods is -6%.
-3 102 2% 0% 2% -4% No There is no outperformance fee because the underperformance of Crystallisation Period 2 has not been fully compensated.
-The underperformance to be compensated during the following Crystallisation Periods is -4% (-6% + 2%).
-4 104.4 2% 0% 2% -2% No There is no outperformance fee because the underperformance of Crystallisation Period 2 has not been fully compensated.
-The underperformance to be compensated during the following Crystallisation Periods is -2% (-4% + 2%).
+2 102 0% 6% -6% -6% No The underperformance to be compensated during the following Crystallisation Perio is -6%.
+3 102 2% 0% 2% -4% No There is no outperformance fee because the underperformance of Crystallisation riod 2 has not been fully compensated.
+The underperformance to be compensated c ing the following Crystallisation Periods is -4% (-6% + 2%).

+Crystalli- sation Pe- riod Beginning of Crystal- lisation Period NAV Fund Per- formance Benchmark Index Perfor- mance Over or un- der perfor- mance compared to the Benchmark Index Underperfor- mance to be compensated in the following year Payment of outperfor- mance fee and outper- formance fee paid (if any) for a 10% fee Comment 4 104.4 2% 0% 2% -2% No There is no outperformance fee because the underperformance of Crystallisation Pe- riod 2 has not been fully compensated.
+The underperformance to be compensated dur- ing the following Crystallisation Periods is -2% (-4% + 2%).
 5 106.12 -2% 2% -4% -6% No The underperformance to be compensated during the following Crystallisation Periods is -6%: -2% from Crystallisation Period 2 (partially compensated) and -4% from this Crystallisation Period.

-Crystalli- sation Pe- riod Beginning of Crystal- lisation Period NAV Fund Per- formance Benchmark Index Perfor- mance Over or under performance compared to the Benchmark Index Underperfor- mance to be compensated in the following year Payment of outperfor- mance fee and outper- formance fee paid (if any) for a 10% fee Comment 6 104.00 2% 2% 0% -4% No The underperformance of Crystallisation Period 2, only partially compensated, has been brought forward 4 times (over Crystallisation Period 3, Crystallisation Period 4, Crystallisation Period 5, and Crystallisation Period 6) and will not be brought forward over Crystallisation Period 7.
+6 104.00 2% 2% 0% -4% No The underperformance of Crystallisation Period 2, only partially compensated, has been brought forward 4 times (over Crystallisation Period 3, Crystallisation Period 4, Crystallisation Period 5, and Crystallisation Period 6) and will not be brought forward over Crystallisation Period 7.
 The underperformance of Crystallisation Period 5, which has not been compensated in Crystallisation Period 6, is brought forward over Crystallisation Period 7.
-Hence, the total underperformance to be compensated in Crystallisation Period 7 is -4%.
+He underperformance to be compensated in Crystallisation Period 7 is -4%.
 7 106.08 5% 0% 5% 0% F The overperformance compensates more than the underperformance brought over from Crystallisation Period 6: an outperformance fee is paid based on the difference (+1%) and no underperformance will be brought over the next Crystallisation Period.
 The outperformance fee is 1%10%average NAV/period.
 The average NAV starts when underperformance is compensated: 106.081.04%=110.32.